 When discussing content automation goals, buzzwords like ‘streamlining’, ‘consistency’, and ‘efficiency’ are often tossed around.
-These are good goals to strive for but can be difficult to achieve due to business reasons beyond marketing’s control.
+These are good goals to strive for but are difficult to achieve due to business reasons beyond marketing’s control.
 After all, the products represent different strategies, ages, data, and audiences; therefore, the literature has to reflect this.
 In the end, the main goal of content automation should be to make the process as simple as your firm’s business rules and product nuances will allow.

-As we discussed in a recent post, the complexity of your fact sheets is one of the main driving factors behind the cost of implementing and maintaining an automated solution.
-In this blog post, we’ll identify and discuss the top 3 factors that complicate fact sheet automation:
+In a recent content automation report, 23% of asset managers cited producing factsheets monthly.
+So, the accuracy and timeliness of factsheets are becoming more and more crucial.
+Yet, this does not necessarily mean less complex.
+The complexity of your factsheets is one of the main driving factors behind the cost of implementing and maintaining an automated solution.
+In this blog post, we’ll identify and discuss the top 3 factsheet automation complications: